le717/Blocks/Documentation/Format-Details.md

 ### Needs More Research

-* What folders and files go to what location in-game?
+* What do the folders and files in the non-LEVELS folders go to in-game?
 * New level slots can be added using `LEVELS.TXT`?
 * The letter and number combination on the first line identify something, but what.
 * Is there a separate file that controls the number of blocks that must be moved to complete a level?